 A photography competition for students has been launched by Nottingham's student paper, Impact.
-If you are a beginner and want help getting started, Mike Brownes Photography DVD could be for you.
+If you are a beginner and want help getting started, Mike Brownes Ultimate Beginners Course could be for you.

 The publication is encouraging people to take part in the second photography competition organised by its editorial in a bid to promote engagement with the surrounding environment.